BeatrizCortes/Final-Grade-Project/README.md

    <br/>

 5. **GWAS Preparation**
   *In this section we will check the data to see if it is correct.
-We check GCAT and Pandora data and check also the differences between the frequences of the selected SNPs.
+We check GCAT and Pandora data and check also the differences between the frequences of the selected SNPs.*

      <br/>

   6. **GWAS**
-  *We divide the data in two sets: training 70% of the samples and the test 30% of the samples.
-We perform the GWS for the four groups and the training set and select the correlated SNPs and check the number of genes it contain.
+    *We divide the data into two sets: training 70% of the samples and the test 30% of the samples.
+We perform the GWS for the four groups and the training set and select the correlated SNPs and check the number of genes it contain.*

      <br/>